Manslaughter Charge For Minneapolis Cop Who Shot Black 20-year-old - UrduPoint

 Manslaughter Charge For Minneapolis Cop Who Shot Black 20-year-old

-Minneapolis, (UrduPoint / Pakistan Point News - 14th Apr, 2021 ) :The police officer who shot dead Black 20-year-old Daunte Wright in a Minneapolis suburb after appearing to mistake her gun for her Taser was arrested Wednesday and will face manslaughter charges.
+Minneapolis, (UrduPoint / Pakistan Point News - 15th Apr, 2021 ) :The police officer who shot dead Black 20-year-old Daunte Wright in a Minneapolis suburb after appearing to mistake her gun for her Taser was arrested Wednesday on manslaughter charges.

 Minneapolis has been roiled by nights of violent protests after Kim Potter, who is white, opened fire on Wright in his car on Sunday.